 On Friday, June 21st, Marissa Casey Fuchs — director of brand partnerships at GOOP — had the engagement proposal of a lifetime in Paris.
 In addition, she had also had a romantic few days of travel with her now-fiancé Gabriel Grossman, during which they stopped in New York, the Hamptons and Miami before finally reaching Paris.
-Best of all, the whole trip and proposal was documented meticulously on social media for Fuchs’ 200K followers to see.
+Best of all, the whole trip and proposal was documented meticulously on social media for Fuchs’ then-200K followers to see.

 At first glance, it may seem like a sweet story and an amazing gesture on Grossman’s part.
 But it was quickly revealed through an insider leak that the whole trip — including every restaurant, hotel and venue the couple would visit — was planned in detail as a marketing stunt.
 The proposal scavenger hunt had been pitched to brand marketers and agencies as a “a one-of-a-kind proposal experience for a one-of-a-kind female ambitionist” in an attempt to recruit sponsorships: